-The Harvard (author-date) system is comprised of two elements: an in-text citation and a bibliography at the end of the document.
+The Harvard (author-date) system comprises two elements: an in-text citation and a bibliography at the end of the document.
 In the text of an assignment, ideas taken from other people are indicated by placing the author's surname and the date of publication in brackets.
 The bibliography at the end of the document then lists the references in alphabetical order by author's surname.

-NOTE: Some of the examples below and in the links above have been invented by Library Services staff members.
+NOTE: Some of the examples below and in the UoB material on these pages have been invented by Library Services staff members.

 Quick Guide to Harvard (author- date) Referencing

 A basic guide to citing and referencing using the Harvard (author-date) system.
 For more detailed examples go to our A-Z guide or Cite Them Right Online.

 A citation is an abbreviated indication of the source(s) you have used in text.
 Use the author(s)' or editor(s)' family name and date of publication.

 - Three Authors/Editors: (Smith, Jones and Thomas, 2015)